Jgam2/HumanInTheLoop/README.md

-# Strands Human-in-the-Loop Functionality with Knowledge Base Integration
+# Strands Multi-agents as Tool with Human-in-the-Loop Functionality and Knowledge Base Integration

 This repository demonstrates advanced human-in-the-loop AI workflows using the Strands framework, with integration to Amazon Bedrock Knowledge Base for enhanced responses.